zlogic/mendix-docs/content/en/docs/developerportal/global-navigation.md

 #### Asking Follow-Up Questions

-In Mendix Portal, Maia Chat supports asking follow-up questions based on your previous question and the answer you have received.
-For example, you can ask it to summarize the latest answer you received by typing the following in the chat: *Can you summarize that?*.
+Maia Chat supports asking follow-up questions based on your previous question and the answer you have received.
+For example, you can ask it to summarize the latest answer you received by typing *Can you summarize that?*.

 {{% alert color="info" %}}